Organize Your Prayer Life for Powerful Praying

 Instead of following a monthly calendar, you may want to just have a repeating weekly schedule.
 This index card method discussed above is built around this idea.
 But you can also use the same method using a notebook instead of index cards.

-The 20 Ways to Pray Journal uses this repeating schedule method.
+The Inspired by Grace Prayer Journal uses this repeating schedule method.
 The prayer topics and prayer lists for each topic are done for you and you just need to print, add your personal items, assemble them into a notebook, and use them.
 If you’re short on free time, this might be the easiest way to begin using this method.

 If you’d rather build your own notebook or journal, follow the steps below

 - Decide if you will use a 5-day schedule or a 7-day schedule.